Culture

 If you’re in debt, you should aim to repay it by Chinese New Year’s Eve.
 Likewise, if you’re a collector, it’s best that you avoid asking for any debt repayment until after the fifth day.
 Further, borrowing money on the day itself is also one big taboo—if you do, you may very well find yourself needing to borrow funds for the rest of the year!

 Realistically, the custom was likely born from a place of common courtesy.
-However, the superstition dictates that the failure to abide by these rules could just leave both parties with a heaping helping of bad luck.
+However, the superstition dictates that the failure to abide by these rules could just leave both parties with bad luck.

-Unless you’d like to be branded lazy all-year-round, we would highly recommend that you stay wide awake for the first day of Chinese New Year.
-Besides, it is quite impolite to take a nap when you have guests and festivities to attend to!
+No quick snoozes in the afternoon!
+Unless you’d like to become lazy all year round, we would highly recommend that you stay wide awake for the first day of Chinese New Year.
+Besides, it’s quite impolite to take a nap when you have guests and festivities to attend to!